-Traits: Plant Height (in inches from the ground level to the canopy); Branching: only dominant sclerified lead shoots are taken into consideration; Flower picking surface: in terms of contour & Diameter in inches: F -flat; D- Dome shaped and dense: BS- branched out due to active elongation of shoots; MSL: Mean Shoot Length of floral branch terminating in prominent white balloon shaped flower buds given in; MNN: Mean number of nodes in the flowering shoot as counted in terms of the number of leaf pairs in floral receptacle terming in a Cyme; LLI: Length of the longest internode in flowering branch in cm.
-LA: Leaf area as measured in the largest leaf present in a floral branch, 1xb in cm; SSA: State of Shoot Apex where 'd' indicates dormant f+, f++ & f++ marked as flower buds as scant, moderate and intense respectively. cf denotes condensed flower.; IoF: Intensity of floral receptacle shown as '- 'Poor; '+ 'Scant;' ++' moderate; '+++' intense.
+Plant Height: Given in inches from ground level to the canopy; Branching: only dominant sclerified lead shoots are taken into consideration; Flower picking surface: F -flat; D- Dome shaped and dense: B- branched out due to active elongation of shoots; MSL: Mean Shoot Length of floral branch terminating in prominent white balloon shaped flower buds; MN: Mean number of node in the flowering shoot as counted in terms of the number of leaf pairs in floral receptacle terming in a Cyme; LLI: Length of the longest internode in flowering branch.
+LA: Leaf area as measured in the largest leaf present in a floral branch; SSA: State of Shoot Apex where 'd' indicates dormant f+, f++ & f++ marked as flower buds as scant, moderate and intense respectively. cf denotes condensed flower.; IoF: Intensity of floral receptacle shown as '-' Poor; '+ 'Scant;' ++' moderate; '++++' intense.